elied-dev/nestjs-bootstrap/README.md

 We can provide to this script the following arguments

 - `--watch`: run the app in watch mode
-- `--build`: rebuild the containers
+- `--build`: rebuild the containers before running
 - `--lport`: localhost port the dockerized app should listen on (default 3000)
 - `--env` : environment to run
 - `--region` : region to run